Why you can trust The Zebra

 New York Driving Conditions

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In New York, you can expect 122 rainy days with an annual rainfall of 49.9 inches.
 New York is also known to experience severe winter storms.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year